SpaceG/spaceg.github.io/_posts/2015-02-22-subdomain-github.markdown

 So now we use a Apex Domain Name (www.yourdomain.com) or a Sub-Domian Name (www.hello.yourdomain.com).
 So we have get some Functions of the Cname.
 [About custom domains for GitHub Pages sites](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/)

+If you're using a [Custom Domain](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/) to redirect your GitHub Pages site, you must create and commit a CNAME file to your GitHub Pages repository that contains the custom domain.
 [Adding a CNAME file to your Repository](https://help.github.com/articles/adding-a-cname-file-to-your-repository/)